AniruthKarthik/codemap/README.md

 # Codemap

-Understand a codebase faster by reading the right files in the right order—and only the code that matters.
+Understand a codebase (only GOLANG is supported as of now) faster by reading the right files in the right order—and only the code that matters.

 ## Overview